solidjs/vite-plugin-solid/README.md

 ## Requirements

-We've recently made this module 100% esm compatible.
-As per [this document](https://nodejs.org/api/esm.html) it is strongly recommended to have at least version `14.13.0` of node installed.
+This module 100% esm compatible.
+As per [this document](https://nodejs.org/api/esm.html) it is strongly recommended to have at least the version `14.13.0` of node installed.

 You can check your current version of node by typing `node -v` in your terminal.
 If your version is below that one version I'd encourage you to either do an update globally or use a node version management tool such as [volta](https://volta.sh/) or [nvm](https://github.com/nvm-sh/nvm).